Skip to main content

 • Compromised mobility or functionality due to wound location or severity

-Some of the most common types of complex wounds:
+What are some of the most common types of complex wounds?

 • Venous Wounds: Venous wounds, also known as venous ulcers or stasis ulcers, typically develop on the lower legs due to venous insufficiency.
 Venous wounds often present as shallow, irregularly shaped ulcers with surrounding edema.